vyahello/search-words-puzzle/README.md

 ### Documentation style

-The is based on [Google Style Python Docstring](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for documenting a source code.
+The project is based on [Google Style Python Docstring](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for source code documentation.
 It is possible to integrate this style of docstring with PyCharm, please follow next instructions:
 `Settings -> Tools -> Python Integrated Tools -> Docstring format -> Google`.